crancurello/containers_aws/03-DeployEcsCluster/README.md

 ![cluster created](https://github.com/crancurello/containers_aws/blob/master/03-DeployEcsCluster/images/cluster_created.png)

-You can them click in the button **View Cluster** to see your cluster.
+You can then click in the button **View Cluster** to see your cluster.

 ## 3. Creating the ALB